 Very fast and considerably cheap service is what you can get if you choose datacenter proxies.
 It doesn’t mean that they are worse.
 Their low-cost nature comes from the way they function, namely, by using simpler resources.

 Residential proxies have a bigger pool of IP addresses

 Since real IP addresses in different locations are used, residential proxies tend to have a bigger variety of IP addresses that can cover more locations.
 That makes them more useful when you want to access geo-restricted content.

 You can access virtually any content when you use IP addresses that indicate a particular location if you want to access the content only accessible to users from that country.
 Likewise, if you want to bypass any restrictions or blocks that are set for a particular location, you just need to use an IP address that is located beyond that restricted place.

 Residential proxies are more difficult to develop because they need real IP addresses to be fully operational.
 Datacenter proxies don’t face this issue because they are more easily created.

 That makes them more available because many more providers can be found.
 It also can improve their quality because bigger competition for customers makes them decrease their price and increase the quality of their service.

 If you need to get a proxy fast and you need it to work fast, then the headache of datacenter vs residential proxies can be ended by choosing the datacenter proxies.

 The main difference between a datacenter proxy and a residential one is in their developmental differences.
 Datacenter proxies are cheaper, faster, and easier to get, while residential can guarantee better legitimacy and more IP addresses.
+A datacenter proxy also has fewer locations covered compared to a residential proxy.
 That makes residential proxies safer and more useful for more sensitive and bigger tasks, leaving the datacenter equally good or better for everything else.